 This session is aimed at anyone who would like to gain a basic understanding of the principles of searching using the database British Nursing Index via PROQUEST.
 You will conduct a search, identify full text items and save items to your folder and print or email the results.
 This session can also be used as a refresher course.
 You will need to bring your NHS username and password.

-Introduction to the Cochrane Database ( See also Cochranes online tutorial Part 1.
-Cochrane Library - an introduction 3 minutes 10 seconds)
+Introduction to the Cochrane Library ( See also Cochranes online tutorial Navigating the Cochrane Library page (2 mins 32 seconds) )

 (See also Cochranes Online tutorial Part 2.
-Cochrane Library - Search & MESH 5 minutes 35 seconds)
+Searching the Cochrane Library (2 mins 50 seconds) )

 The Cochrane Library is a collection of databases of reliable evidence about the effects of health care interventions.